dora-team/dora.dev/hugo/content/guides/dora-metrics-four-keys/index.md

 Throughput measures the velocity of changes that are being made.
 DORA assesses throughput using the following metrics:

 * **Change lead time** - This metric measures the time it takes for a code commit or change to be successfully deployed to production.
-It reflects the efficiency of your delivery pipeline.
+It reflects the efficiency of your software delivery process.
 * **Deployment frequency** - This metric measures how often application changes are deployed to production.
 Higher deployment frequency indicates a more efficient and responsive delivery process.

 ### Stability